-Prune juice has long been a first-line defense against minor bouts of constipation -- the beverage is notorious for its laxative effects.
+Prune juice has long been a first-line defense against minor bouts of constipation — the laxative effects of prune juice are notorious.
 Like the dried plums it's made from, prune juice is an excellent source of sorbitol, a naturally occurring sugar alcohol that can't be digested.
-Four ounces of prune juice -- or the equivalent of a 1/2-cup serving -- supplies about 14.5 grams of sorbitol, according to the Baylor College of Medicine.
+Four ounces of prune juice — or the equivalent of a 1/2-cup serving — supplies about 14.5 grams of sorbitol.
 While this amount of sorbitol will probably get your bowels moving, it isn't likely to cause loose, watery stools.
 Drinking a full 8-ounce glass of prune juice, however, could easily lead to diarrhea.

 Dietary Fiber, Too